 (10) The 2016 Multi-Year PSUs covered three years of PSU grants.
 Accordingly, our NEOs did not receive PSUs (and no RSUs, in the case of Mr. Fernandez) in 2017 and 2018.
-However, due to SEC disclosure rules, we were required to report the entire three-year value of these awards in the "Stock Awards" column of the Summary Compensation Table for 2017 and 2018.
-Because the "Stock Awards" column of the Summary Compensation Table for 2017 and 2018, the variances between the amounts reported in the "Total" column of the Summary Compensation Table for 2017 and 2018, the variances between the amounts reported in the "Total" column of the Summary Compensation Table for 2017 and 2018, the variances between the amounts reported in the "Total" column of the Summary Compensation Table for 2017 and 2018, the variances between the amounts reported in the "Total" column of the Summary Compensation Table for 2017 and 2018, the variances between the amounts reported in the "Total" column of the Summary Compensation Table for 2017 and 2018, the variances between the amounts reported in the "Total" column of the Summary Compensation Table for 2017 and 2018 with the other two-thirds reflected in the Summary Compensation Table for 2018 as compensation for 2018 (with the other two-thirds reflected equally in the Summary Compensation Tables for 2016 and 2017).
-Accordingly, notwithstanding the SEC's disclosure rules, we believe the 2018 total direct compensation for our NEOs who received the 2016 Multi-Year PSUs (taking into account the annualized target value of their 2016 Multi-Year PSUs relating to 2018) to be as follows: \$\$,700,080 for Mr. Fernandez, \$2,829,620 for Ms. Winters, \$4,282,592 for Mr. Pettit and \$3,076,891 for Mr. Seyer.
-The amounts in the previous sentence do not include the amounts set for this Proxy Statement.
+However, due to SEC disclosure rules, we were required to report the entire three-year value of these awards in the "Stock Awards" column of the Summary Compensation Table for 2016.
+Because the "Stock Awards" column of the Summary Compensation Table for 2017 and 2018 are presented in a manner that is not consistent with how the Compensation Committee viewed the awards-i.e., that the annualized target value (i.e., one-third of the target value) of the 2016 Multi-Year PSUs should be reflected in the Summary Compensation Table for 2018 as compensation for 2018 (with the other two-thirds reflected equally in the Summary Compensation Tables for 2016 Multi-Year PSUs (taking into account the annualized target value of their 2016 Multi-Year PSUs relating to 2018) to be as follows: \$8,700,080 for Mr. Fernandez, \$2,829,620 for Ms. Winters, \$4,282,592 for Mr. Pettit and \$3,076,891 for Mr. Seyer.
+The amounts in the previous sentence do not include the amounts set forth in the "All Other Compensation" column of the Summary Compensation Table for 2018 to 2016 Multi-Year PSUS.
+See the Alternative 2018 Total Compensation Table on page 45 of this Proxy Statement.